slott56/slott56.github.io/Pelican/content/blog/2023/09/2023-09-14-analyzing_a_dice_mechanic.rst

 Seriously?
 It's weighted toward 3's and 4's?

 That shouldn't be too surprising.
-Maybe it is.
+It was to me.
 I had no idea.

 So Far, So Good
 ---------------

-The point is to compare dice mechanics.
+The goal is to compare two dice mechanics.

 The strategy is to simulate them.